 Check at Amazon US | UK | DE

 Design-wise, the sleeves of the rashguard feature a camouflage pattern with dark shades.
 At least in my favorite version.
 This helps keep the rashguard low key while still providing tasteful art and great aesthetics.
 The material is a specially balanced blend of Polyester (87&) and Spandex (13 %).
 There are more than 35 versions available.
 It provides maximal elasticity and an extended range of motion.
 The material is extremely durable and has non-abrasion properties as well.
-Also includes moisture wicking technology along with quick dry and two-way air circulation.
+Also includes moisture-wicking technology along with quick-dry and two-way air circulation.
 The fit is a really tight one, so if’ you’re in it for a looser fit, get one size larger than you usually wear.
 However, for grappling purposes, I recommend getting a tight fit.
 Sizes range from XS to 2XL.
 The UV protection is a bonus, and well worth it if you like to surf.
-Read more hidden text

 Another great quality rashguard with an amazing price here.
-Anthem athletics have a really great range of grappling gear that’s not usually on the cheap side.
-Having a spot in out Cheap BJJ rashguards guide is down to the crazy price tag on this one – just $24!
+Anthem Athletics has a really great range of grappling gear that’s not usually on the cheap side.
+Having a spot in our Cheap BJJ rashguards guide is down to the crazy price tag on this one – just $24!
 And, while that may cost more than the previous one, what you get in return is also a bit more!

 Check at Amazon US | UK | DE